Archetypum/theSuffocater/CONTRIBUTING.md

 acceptable: str = f"blah '{something}' blah"
 ```

-- And don't forget to add at the end of your code:
+- And don't forget to add this at the end of your code:

 ```python3
 if __name__ == "__main__":